-Mika generates tests that will achieve, when executed, the highest possible branch, decision or MC/DC coverage of your code.
+Mika generates test inputs that will achieve, when executed, the highest possible branch, decision or MC/DC coverage of your code.

-Mika does not generate a large number of tests, nor any random tests, to achieve its aim: each test is carefully constructed to exercise a previously uncovered decision, branch or MC/DC in the code under test.
+Mika does not generate a large number of test inputs, nor any random test inputs, to achieve its aim: each test input is carefully constructed to exercise a previously uncovered decision, branch or MC/DC in the code under test.

-Mika offers, for the first time, the possibility to automatically generate test data to achieve maximum possible coverage of the source code under test: the only necessary input is the original source code.
+Mika offers, for the first time, the possibility to automatically generate test inputs to achieve maximum possible coverage of the source code under test: the only necessary input is the original source code.
 There are no annotations, no testing scripts to write.

-Mika can generate under ten minutes a small set of tests from subprograms that may lead to the execution of 100 000s of line of code.
-The tests generated will be aimed at achieving the highest possible code coverage of the subprogram under test and of all the subprogram it itself calls.
+Mika can generate under ten minutes a small set of test inputs from subprograms that may lead to the execution of 100 000s of line of code.
+The test inputs generated are aimed at achieving the highest possible code coverage of the subprogram under test and of all the subprogram it itself calls.

-Mika works for a substantial subset of Ada that largely encompasses the SPARK Ada subset: if you have SPARK Ada like code (Mika does not rely on annotations) Mika should be able to automatically generate targeted test data using the source code as-is.
+Mika works for a substantial subset of Ada that largely encompasses the SPARK Ada subset [1]: if you have SPARK Ada like code (Mika does not rely on annotations) Mika should be able to automatically generate targeted test inputs using the source code as-is.

-Mika has been designed to leave your original code and the containing folders untouched: your code will not be modified in any way during the test data generation process.
+Mika has been designed to leave your original code and the containing folders untouched: your code will not be modified in any way during the test inputs generation process.

-Mika has been designed to be as simple as possible to use: pick the file containing the Ada subprogram you wish to generate tests for, pick the subprogram and click the generate tests button.
+Mika has been designed to be as simple as possible to use: pick the file containing the Ada subprogram you wish to generate test inputs for, pick the subprogram and click the generate test inputs button.
 You should be able to evaluate the suitability of Mika for your own circumstances in minutes.

-Mika does not aim to replace traditional well established coverage testing tools: its main functionality is the automatic creation of purpose-built test data that should, by construction, achieve the highest possible level of coverage of your source code.
+Mika does not aim to replace traditional well established coverage testing tools: its main functionality is the automatic creation of purpose-built test inputs that should, by construction, achieve the highest possible level of coverage of your source code.
 It replaces a manual process.
-These tests can serve as input into traditional tools to certify the level of testing coverage achieved.
+These test inputs can serve as input into traditional tools to certify the level of testing coverage achieved.

-Mika replaces the tedious, expensive, time-consuming, error prone and usually incomplete, process of manual test data creation.
+Mika replaces the tedious, expensive, time-consuming, error prone and usually incomplete, process of manual test inputs creation.

-Mika generates tests that exercise called subprograms as thoroughly as the caller subprogram: tests are not just unit tests; they can be used for integration testing purposes.
+Mika can generate test inputs that exercise called subprograms as thoroughly as the caller subprogram: the test inputs it generates are not just unit tests; they can be used for integration testing purposes.

 Mika is not a static analysis tool: no false positive are ever generated.
-The tests it produces are complete and directly executable.
+The test inputs it produces are complete and directly executable.

-Mika provides, at no extra cost, the predicted outputs that will be generated by the code under test given the input tests generated: you can validate the behaviour of your code without having to actually execute it if you wish.
+Mika provides, at no extra cost, the predicted outputs that will be generated by the code under test given the test inputs generated: you can validate the behaviour of your code without having to actually execute it if you wish and thus obtain test cases.

-Mika provides, with very little additional overheads, an automatically generated test driver that uses the tests automatically generated.
-This test driver can be compiled and run automatically.
+Mika provides, with very little additional overheads, an automatically generated test driver that uses the test inputs automatically generated.
+This test driver can be compiled and run automatically immediately, or later on for regression testing purposes.